Main · Khao Man Gai, science build

 Hainan-style poached chicken laid over rice cooked in its own broth.
 Sauce balanced to your palate at the table.

-Chef's Table · Bangkok
+Halal-friendly Chef's Table · Bangkok

 About the Chef